WPGlobus/WPGlobus/readme.txt

 	* Flag for `uk_UA`.
 * ADDED:
 	* Trigger the `wpglobus_current_language_changed` jQuery event when the current language changes.

-= 1.5.4.1 =

-* FIXED:
-	* Better error handling in the Updater module (continued).

-= 1.5.4 =

-* ADDED:
-	* Basic multilingual functionality for the `MailChimp for WP` plugin.
-	* Support for multilingual links in the `Slider Revolution` plugin.
-* FIXED:
-	* Do not do "auto-paragraphing" if the `wpautop` filter has been disabled (props @emechkov).
-	* Menu translations lost in some rare situations.
-	* Better error handling in the Updater module.

 = Earlier versions =